2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Allied Health Professions at Youngstown State University

-Ferris State University did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
-It came in at #6 on the list.
-Ferris is a large public school located in the town of Big Rapids.
+With a ranking of #6, Ferris State University did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
+Ferris is a fairly large public school located in the town of Big Rapids.

 Out-of-state tuition fees for undergraduate students at Ferris are $13,608 per year.
 The average amount in student loans that allied health majors at Ferris take out while working on their Bachelor's Degree is $25,830.